Infinitte/HA-IR-Light/README.md

 <details>
 <summary>More Details</summary>

-- You should take the xxxx.zip file from the latest [published release](https://github.com/Infinitte/HA-IR-Light/releases).
+- You should take the ir_light.zip file from the latest [published release](https://github.com/Infinitte/HA-IR-Light/releases).
 - To install, place the contents of `custom_components` into the `<config directory>/custom_components` folder of your Home Assistant installation.
 - Restart Home Assistant
 - In the HA UI go to Settings -> Integrations click "+ Add integration" and search for "IR RGB Light Mapper"